viperman1271/Netwatchdog/README.md

 Options:
-  -h,--help                   Print this help message and exit -p,--port INT               The port to use -i,--identity TEXT          Host to connect to -c,--clientCount UINT       Number of clients to spawn.
+  -h,--help                   Print this help message and exit -p,--port INT               The port to use [defaults to 32000] -i,--identity TEXT          Identity -c,--clientCount UINT       Number of clients to spawn.
   --host TEXT                 Host to connect to
 ```